paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-08-31-dconstruct_conference_badge.md

   country-name: United Kingdom
 summary: dConstruct has long combined its conference programme with the name badge, a simple yet cost-effective design.
 This year we hope to go one better.
 category:
-- clearleft
+- Clearleft
-- conferences
+- Conferences
-- dconstruct
+- dConstruct
-- sustainability
+- Sustainability
 discussion: closed
 ---
 [Conferences can be quite wasteful affairs][1].
 In addition to swag bags filled with magazines, leaflets and free gifts, there is often a programme detailing the schedule and providing some background on the speakers.